mienaikoe/ziyu/Chapters/4-8-Chapter30.md

 "-inyu?!"
 I heard my name, followed by more hums of muffled speech.
 Two voices echoed in my head as I struggled to stay awake and keep a grip on the branch.
 I felt the branch stutter under my weight, slowly fracturing with the sway of my body.
 With a loud *snap* the branch finally broke, upending my sense of direction as I fell for what seemed like several moments compressed and molded to fit into the space of one.
 A dark figure appeared below me as I was about to land: large and quick.
 As my body pressed into it, I felt its softness, then its warmth as it moved with me as if to soften the blow.
 Then as if to rouse me awake, it made a soft humming sound that vibrated through my body.

 I heard my name called again by muffled speech, and saw the two figures crowd around me.
 Deft hands raced across my body, jostling different parts of me left and right, up and down.
-I felt a finger on the wound on my chest and winced in pain.
-My upper clothes were torn to reveal the cause.
+I felt a finger slide under my coat and catch the wound on my chest.
+I winced in pain and soon after the fastenings of my coat were undone and a blue light shined above me, showing Setre's face.

-"Annu..."
-I said to them.
-I didn't mind who they were.

-"A-...
-Ginnu.
-Listen to hae."
+"An- Gin-..." hae name turned over in my mind and upon my tongue.
+Fanla pulled out a flask of water and poured some on the wound.
+It stung for a moment but then resolved.
+I opened my eyes to see Setre, Laen, and Boon crowded around me.

+"Where is Annu?"

+Fanla and Setre paused, puzzled at the question, but Boon raised her head to look in a specific direction and let out two "woop" sounds.
+A silhouette with soft blue eyes slowly appeared behind Setre, still bound with a rope leading to Setre.
+Thi was safe for now.

+Setre leaned in close and asked me loud enough to hear, "Who did this?"

+I responded with the name she least wanted to hear.

+"Ramne."

+She instinctively turned her head to Annu but I gently pulled her hand to divert her attention.

+I said to her sternly, "I'll never forget what you almost did," then sank back down to ride out the waves of pain.

+A crowd began to form.
+Fishers and builders returning from their work.